Things to Do In & Around Florence – May 2024

 When: Mon to Sun (Closed Thu), 11:00am – 8:00pm

-For the first time ever, this exhibition will feature Modigliani’s only self portrait.
-Moreover, the exhibition will feature 15 artworks from some of the greatest early 20th century Italian painters.
+The exhibition features Modigliani’s only self-portrait.
+Moreover, the exhibition displays 15 artworks from some of the greatest early 20th century Italian painters.

 Price: Tickets starting at € 4,50